-If you are unable to vote in person you can apply for a postal
+If you are unable to vote in person at the polling station you can apply for a postal vote.

-vote.
-You may wish to use a postal vote for a number of
+You may wish to use a postal vote if:

-are in poor health; or simply because it is more convenient for
+- it is simply more convenient for you

 Who can vote by post?